Mooney Events home

 Ed Shreffler -- without the hat

-Ed Shreffler with his first Mooney, an Aerostar-built C-model
+Ed Shreffler with his first Mooney, a 1971 M20C model.
+It was officially registered as an Aerostar.

 Ed's trip reports are now listed with the most-recent at the top -- and the oldest linked at the bottom.